Agungvpzz/Survival-Analysis/README.md

 2. Visualizing churn composition across categorical features using a stacked bar chart.
 3. Visualizing churn distribution across tenure using a stacked bar chart.
 4. Visualizing churn distribution across tenure under different conditions using multiple stacked bar charts.
-5. Assessing the association between categorical features and churn using χ² tests.
+5. Assessing the association between categorical features and churn using chi-squared (χ²) tests.
 6. Visualizing the Pearson correlation coefficient between churn and each feature using a bar chart.
 7. Visualizing unique combinations of significant categorical features using a parallel categories chart.